---

 #### Validation Trace Rules

-A public mempool node must simulate the validation prefix and reject the transaction if any of the following occurs before `payer_approved = true`:
+A public mempool node must simulate the validation prefix and reject the transaction if any of the following occurs before `payer` has been set:

 - a frame in the validation prefix reverts